Enroll in the Enclosure Institute™ today!

 Custom Die-Cut Gaskets and Seals

-Home / Gaskets and Seals
+Home / Applications / Gaskets and Seals

 Marian die-cuts custom gaskets and seals using a range of cutting techniques such as rotary die cutting, flatbed die cutting, and laser/waterjet/plotter cutting.
 The specific manufacturing technique is chosen based on the application, material, and volume.
 Marian meets and often exceeds dimensional tolerances, even with complex geometries or very small gasket and seal sizes.
 The finished product is a custom gasket or seal solution specific to your application.